jgarzik/playground21/turk/README.md

 the reward.

-Status:  Missing final compare-work-and-perform-payouts step.
+Status:  Final compare-work-and-perform-payouts step is UNTESTED.
 All else works.

 First time setup